Policy Optimization with Differentiable MPC: Convergence Analysis under Uncertainty: Conclusion

-In its current form \cref{eq:simulation:car_model}, the system parameters cannot be identified using the RLS technique introduced in \cref{section:learning} due to the presence of the unknown disturbance $r(t)$, which is neither stochastic nor zero mean.
-While one could, in principle, apply iterative disturbance estimation techniques combined with system identification to learn both the system parameters and $r(t)$, this is beyond the scope of this paper.
-Instead, our focus is on the setting described in \cref{section:imperfect_learning}.
+The system parameters cannot be identified using the RLS technique introduced in \cref{section:learning} due to the presence of the unknown disturbance $r(t)$, which is neither stochastic nor zero mean.
+While one could, in principle, apply iterative disturbance estimation techniques combined with system identification to learn both the system parameters and $r(t)$, we simply deploy the method of \cref{section:imperfect_learning}.

 We assume that the parameter $\theta=(a_1,\dots,a_6,b_1,b_2)$ describing the system dynamics is unknown and that the best estimate available is $\theta^0=\alpha_\theta (\mathds{1} + e_\theta) \odot \theta$, where $e_\theta$ is a randomly generated vector with unit norm, $\alpha_\theta>0$ is a scalar, and $\odot$ denotes componentwise product.